 Currently worth $19,000

-To be eligible, a student must be a member of the Presbyterian Church USA, be nominated by his/her church, and present a minimum GPA of 3.5.
+To be eligible, a student must be a member of a Presbyterian or historically-related congregation, including PC(USA), ECO, EPC, Orthodox Presbyterian and Covenant Presbyterian Churches, be nominated by his/her church, and present a minimum GPA of 3.5.

 Notes: In instances where a candidate qualifies for more than one scholarship, the student will receive the largest scholarship for which he or she qualifies.
 Any consideration for scholarship adjustment will be based upon scores and grades received by the end of February.